 After a bunch of complaining, I'll say this: Ruby, Python, and Node projects are ones where Docker makes more sense to me than in other tech stacks.
 But!
 Even with this in mind, the tradeoffs of Docker in development processes should not be discounted.

 - "My project has a lot of components and I'd like to programmatically express

 their relationships declaratively for local development (anyone can

 docker-compose up -d)."

-I don't have a great answer to this other than to suggest that exposing that complexity to developer setup is a) a one-time cost, and b) probably not the worst thing for them to be mindful of, all things considered?
-If you're maintaining Redis and Elasticsearch and RabbitMQ for your api server serving an SSR React app in production, I don't think it's a great sign if your devs can only work with any subset of it when its all containerized.
+I don't have a great answer to this other than to suggest that exposing that complexity to developer setup is a) a one-time cost per dev, and b) probably not the worst thing for them to be mindful of, all things considered?
+If you're maintaining Redis and Elasticsearch and RabbitMQ for your api server serving endpoints for an SSR React app in production, I don't think it's a great sign if your devs can only work with any subset of it when its all containerized.
 I've frequently seen this: